-After South Africa, Nigeria is the second largest market of video surveillance systems in Sub-Saharan region.
-The country has exhibited potential growth during 2010-12 owing to government projects pertaining to installation of various electronic security systems in Lagos and Abuja.
+After South Africa, Nigeria is the second-largest market of video surveillance systems in the Sub-Saharan region.
+The country has exhibited potential growth during 2010-12 owing to government projects pertaining to the installation of various electronic security systems in Lagos and Abuja.
 During this period, the government of Nigeria deployed nearly 2,000 video surveillance cameras for monitoring major areas in Lagos and Abuja.

 "In addition, IP video surveillance systems demand is projected from industrial & manufacturing and transportation verticals through the forecast period," Rajat further added.